SciML/DiffEqOnline/README.md

 Navigate a browser to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 The development build of the website allows you to select the url of the API, so you can test it with a local instance of the API.
+To setup the backend API and run it locally, see [the repository for the backend](https://github.com/JuliaDiffEq/DiffEqOnlineServer).

 # Development notes for the angular-cli front end